 The dynamic effort method is a training method used weekly at Westside Barbell.
-Implementing the dynamic effort method aims to train strength-speed and enhance an athlete’s rate of force development.
+Implementing the dynamic effort method aims to train speed-strength and enhance an athlete’s rate of force development.
 The dynamic effort method is a vital part of the Conjugate Method equation, considering the impact this training has on multiple athletic traits and abilities.

-As mentioned above, the primary intent of the dynamic effort method is to improve speed-strength and enhance an athlete’s rate of force production.
 However, this is not the only benefit of this type of training.
 Dynamic effort training days typically feature a reasonable amount of training volume, making this day a valuable contributor to the overall training volume of an athlete.

 Dynamic effort training must be performed for an athlete to reap the maximum rewards of max effort training.
 Max-effort training improves absolute strength, which is the maximum amount of force an athlete can produce.
 Dynamic effort training improves the rate of force development, which is the amount of time it takes to produce that force.
 When you effectively combine the two, you have an extremely strong and explosive athlete.